Home » Recipes » Savory » Baked Veggie Nuggets Recipe

 • Vegetables – I used russet potatoes, riced cauliflower, yellow corn, green peas, carrots, and garlic cloves.
 This recipe works nicely with fresh or frozen vegetables, or a combination of the two.

 • Fresh Parsley – A half-bunch of chopped fresh parsley adds an herbal flavor and bright green color.
 Do not use dried parsley in this recipe.
+If you have fresh parsley left over, save it to make vegetarian chicken noodle soup.

 • Egg – You’ll need a whole egg for the veggie mixture, and 2 whites for coating the nuggets.
+Save the extra yolks to make homemade lemon curd or vanilla ice cream.

 Hand dipping a nugget into ranch dressing